 - No automatic changes

-Problem #2: Overlooking when and how to use transparent images
+Problem 2: Overlooking when and how to use transparent images

 How to solve this problem

-Make sure each image section you build spans the full width of the email and fills in any potential gaps with additional white image pieces.
-This will keep the email’s visual consistency across both light and dark color schemes.
+Make sure each image section you build spans the full width of the email and fill in any potential gaps with additional white image pieces.
+This tactic will keep the email’s visual consistency across both light and dark color schemes.
 Also, avoid dark grey or white transparent text images.
 These do not translate well when converted to dark backgrounds.
 Instead, render out the full section with the colored background as one complete image.

-Problem #3: Not factoring in text readability on changed backgrounds
+Problem 3: Not factoring in text readability on changed backgrounds

-Subscribers can’t read the words when black text is in your email message against a light or white background.
+Subscribers can’t read the words when black text in your email message is against a light or white background.
 It can also happen if you’ve placed text over an image that’s not transparent.
-In Dark Mode, the image often covers over the text, making it unreadable.
+In dark mode, the image often covers over the text, making it unreadable.

 How to solve this problem